microsoft/static-web-apps-gallery-code-samples/README.md

   <img src="./media/peacock-icon.png" alt="Peacock icon" width="256" height="256">
 <p>

-Subtly change the color of your Visual Studio Code workspace.
-Ideal when you have multiple VS Code instances, use VS Live Share, or use VS Code's Remote features, and you want to quickly identify your editor.
+Peacock is a Visual Studio Code extension with 700,000+ installations.
+It subtly changes the color of your Visual Studio Code workspace.
+This is ideal when you have multiple VS Code instances, use VS Live Share, or use VS Code's Remote features, and you want to quickly identify your editor.

 - [Peacock Documentation](https://www.peacockcode.dev)
 - [GitHub repo for Peacock Documentation](https://github.com/johnpapa/vscode-peacock)